johanix/draft-ietf-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-06.md

 ## Re-bootstrapping In Case of Errors

 Sometimes things get out of sync in spite of all efforts.
-In this case it could be an operator error in the parent end losing the child public key or it could be an error in the child end losing the private key.
+It could be an operator error in the parent end losing the child public key or it could be an error in the child end losing the private key.
 Another possibility could be a key rollover that for some reason didn't sync correctly.

 If {{?I-D.berra-dnsop-keystate}} is supported then the child can inquire with the UPDATE Receiver about the KeyState of the SIG(0) key it would use in an UPDATE request.

 In all such cases, as soon as the child becomes aware of the problem it should simply re-bootstrap by the same mechanism as used